s4ler/honeytraveler-hugo/content/single-flower-honey/chestnut-honey/index.md

   sq: "Mjaltë gështenjë"

 characteristics:
-  colour: "Dark, from yellowish-brown to almost black"
+  colour: "Dark; from yellowish-brown to almost black, sometimes with amber hues"
   aroma: "Aromatic, pungent, herbal, slightly tannic"
-  flavour: "Strong aromatic taste with a slightly bitter after-taste"
+  flavour: "Strong aromatic taste, not very sweet, with a slightly bitter, persistent after-taste"
   crystallisation: "Low; high fructose content resists crystallisation"

 taste_profile:
   - Aromatic
   - Herbal
+  - Strong
+  - Slightly Bitter
   - Persistent

-  - Slightly Bitter
+# No see_also entries yet; template will still show a 'no related honeys yet' message
 see_also: []
 ---

 ## Festivals & Cultural Notes

 Italy has the most chestnut festivals, but it is also celebrated in France, Greece, Switzerland and the USA.
 In Italy, in early Autumn, many fairs and festivals celebrate the chestnut, which for centuries was a core food.
 Expect soups, pastas, ravioli, ciacci, chestnut cookies, gnocchi, sausages, wines, and regional specialties.